Demo-ChefProject/nc/cookbooks/apache/README.md

 end
 Link to learn more on this topic of remote_file - https://docs.chef.io/resource_remote_file.html

-- Unzip Apache zip in target location
+- To unzip Apache zip into the target location
 Again a powershell script is used for this purpose.

-- Remove the Logs/* files
+- In order to remove the Logs/* files
 For the removal of the Log files we make use of Remove-Item in powershell

 What it does?